Genivia/ugrep/README.md

            >1     An error occurred.

            If -q or --quiet or --silent is used and a line is selected,  the  exit status is 0 even if an error occurred.

     CONFIGURATION
-           The --config=FILE option and its  abbreviated  form  ---FILE  load  the specified  configuration file located in the working directory or, when not found, located in the home directory.
-An error  is  produced  when FILE is not found or cannot be loaded.

-           The  default configuration file is `.ugrep' when FILE is not specified.
-           Default configuration files are optional; no error is produced  when  a default configuration file could not be found.

-           The  ug command is intended for context-dependent interactive searching and is equivalent to the ugrep --config command  to  load  the  default configuration file, when a default configuration file is present.
+           The  ug command is intended for context-dependent interactive searching and is equivalent to the ugrep --config command  to  load  the  default configuration file `.ugrep' when present in the working directory or in the home directory.

            A configuration file contains `NAME=VALUE' pairs per line, where `NAME` is  the  name  of a long option (without `--') and `=VALUE' is an argu- ment, which is optional and may be omitted  depending  on  the  option.
            Empty lines and lines starting with a `#' are ignored.

+           The  --config=FILE  option  and  its  abbreviated form ---FILE load the specified configuration file located in the working directory or,  when not  found,  located  in the home directory.
+An error is produced when FILE is not found or cannot be read.

-           Command line options are parsed in the following order: first the  con- figuration  file  is  loaded,  then  the other command line options and arguments are parsed.
+           Command line options are parsed in the following order: the  configura- tion  file is loaded first, followed by the remaining options and argu- ments on the command line.

-           The --save-config option saves a `.ugrep'  configuration  file  to  the working directory with a strict subset of options that are deemed safe.
-           The --save-config=FILE option saves the  configuration  to  FILE.
+           The --save-config option saves a `.ugrep'  configuration  file  to  the working  directory  with  a subset of the current options.
+The --save- config=FILE option saves the configuration to FILE.
 The  configuration is written to standard output when FILE is a `-'.

     GLOBBING
            Globbing  is  used  by options -g, --include, --include-dir, --include-